KenjiOhtsuka/note/study/thinking.md

     * Agree? or disagree?
 A? or B?
 3. What do I know about each option?
 4. How good is my information?

+## Brainstorming

+* starbursting
+    * brainstorming new ideas by asking a lot of questions.

+The latter of inference helps us to stop ourselves from jumping to conclusions about situations.

+Ad populum means that the argument is based on everyone does it.